About Our Board

 EUPS 2009, POSC 2008

 Caitlin Havron earned her Master’s Degree in European Union Policy Studies from JMU in Florence, Italy, following her graduation in 2008.
 She has previously worked as a political consultant, campaign advisor, and coordinator in both the private and public sector throughout New York City, Suffolk County, and NY State.
-Caitlin is currently serving in the United States Marine Corps at the 4th Light Armored Reconnaissance Battalion.
-Prior to this position, she worked at the Semper Fit & Recreation Branch at Headquarters Marines Corps and the Marine Corps Embassy Security Group in Quantico, VA.
+Caitlin is currently an operations specialist at USAID.
+Prior to this position, she served in the United States Marine Corps at 4th Light Armored Reconnaissance Battalion, Semper Fit & Recreation Branch at Headquarters Marines Corps, and the Marine Corps Embassy Security Group in Quantico, VA.

 Kirsten Kazlauskas is the Head of Intergovernmental Affairs at the Canadian Embassy in Washington, D.C.
 As a U.S. citizen working for Canada, she is responsible for advancing the bilateral relationship at the subnational level, notably on trade, commerce, energy, transportation and security issues.
 Kirsten earned her Bachelor's degree in International Affairs and French from James Madison University in 2009, and holds a Master's degree in Political Science from American University.

 Tommy Keefe is a political consultant who specializes in fundraising.
 He has worked on campaigns at the federal, state, and local levels.
 He is a 2016 graduate of the Sorensen Institute's Political Leaders Program (PLP), and is currently pursuing a Master's Degree from George Washington University.